Aesculus glabra Willd.

 Family - Hippocastanaceae

-Stems - Woody to 9m tall, with a single trunk or multiple trunks.
+Stems - Woody, to 20 m, with a single trunk or multiple trunks.
+Bark variable.

 Trunk of mature tree.

 Leaves - Opposite, palmately compound, petiolate.
 Leaflets typically 5, but sometimes 6 or 7, 3-8cm wide, 15cm long, serrate, pubescent below, glabrous above, acuminate.
 Petiolules to 1cm long.